Anaminus/rbxmk/doc/README.md

 any meaningful way when sent over to Roblox.
 The most convenient way to enforce the correctness of instances is to use [descriptors][descriptors].

+Another notable difference is that children cannot be indexed by name directly.
+Without a descriptor, *all* properties are considered valid, so no there would be no room to interpret an index as a child.

+More generally, child indexing has been proven to have poor forward compatibility.
+New properties are added to the API all the time, and every such change has the potential to cause a script to break, because the script expected a child and got a new property instead.

+rbxmk moves past this problem by simply not implementing child indexing.
+Instead, the [Instance.Descend][Instance.Descend] method is introduced to provide a convenient and safe alternative.

 ## Attributes
 [Attributes]: #user-content-attributes